flexigpt/vscode-extension/README.md

   - UI:
     - Response box needs to handle multiple code languages better.
     - Add box for inspecting full request/response easily.
-    - Remove the blinking cursor after response is recieved
   - Additional features:
     - Support GPT Edit API.
 Add configuration and VSCode shortcuts support for it.
     - Support ChatGPT as a backend with conversations API.